jhpyle/docassemble/_docs/config.md

 will run as root upon startup that will copy files from the [`certs`] directory to the `cert install directory` and set appropriate file permissions on the certificates.

+## <a name="update on start"></a>Whether software is updated on start

+By default, when a [Docker] container starts, whether it is starting for the first time during a [`docker run`] process, or restarting during a [`docker start`] process, one of the steps taken during the container initialization process is the updating of Python packages.

+This process is necessary in order to install any custom Python packages you have, such as interviews you have created.
+If you replace a container with [`docker -t 60 stop`], [`docker rm`], and [`docker run`], you will want the new container to have the appropriate software on it.
+When you use [Package Management] or the [packages folder] of the [Playground] to install a package on your system, the packages that get installed are tracked in the SQL database.
+When you start up a new [Docker] container that uses that SQL database, the update process will install the packages listed in the database.

+This is the main reason why launching a [Docker] container can take a long time.

+By default, the update process happens any time the container starts, which is both during the [`docker run`] process and also during the [`docker start`] process.

+If you do not want your container to go through this update process when the container starts, you can set:

+{% highlight yaml %}
+update on start: False
+{% endhighlight %}

+Alternatively, if you want the update process to run during the [`docker run`] process but not subsequently, you can set:

+{% highlight yaml %}
+update on start: initial
+{% endhighlight %}

 ## <a name="log server"></a>Log server hostname